 *Consumer Notice: This page contains affiliate links that are marked in this manner: “(affiliate link*)”.
 If you click on these links and purchase, I earn a commission at no added cost to you.
-As an Amazon Associate I earn from qualifying purchases.
-Plant Powered You is in affiliation with Best Newt Wellness,
+As an Amazon Associate, I earn from qualifying purchases.

 - Veganhealth.org – A resource that really goes into detail about various topics related to vegan health (for example, vitamin B12, protein, etc).

 - Vrg.org – This educational site explores topics related to not just vegan, but vegetarian diets as well.

 - Plantbasedjuniors.com – Information for a predominantly plant based pregnancy, infant, and toddler nutrition.

 - Veganbariatricdietitian.com – A resource for vegans who have had bariatric surgery.

 - Surgeactivism.org – Learn about vegan philosophy, and learn why many vegans avoid certain activities, products, and food.

 - Foodispower.org – A vegan food justice organization that speaks on topics related to issues in the food industry, the environment, and more.